stuartgl/FoundIt/README.md

 An example format of the findings JSON is shown below, but you should refer to the file directly as this documentation is more likely to fall behind with any changes to fields.

 During build of the database, an MD5 hash is generated from title, category and date fields at a vague attempt to keep tabs on when something changes/which version of a finding was used.
 This hash is currently for display purposes only and not actively used anywhere further down the line.

-Initially findings had IDs, but this will become a headache if multiple people are working on the JSON and updating it with their own new entries.
-Suggestions welcome on a better way to track these.
+(Initially findings had IDs, but this will become a headache if multiple people are working on the JSON and updating this manuall with their own new entries.
+Suggestions welcome on a better way to track findings or where to make use of the hash itself.

 ```JSON
 {